pelagia123/todo-list-tutorial/observable-gallery/observable.md

 );
 ```

+**Tip** Remember to define function findPhotoByID before its usage.

 Take the active photo ID, pipe it through `map` operator and return new Observable that finds photo based on ID.

 Go on and use `activePhoto$` Observable to display photo that user wanted to see!